rachel-labri-tipton/rachel-labri-tipton/README.md

 <summary>
 Full Stack Software Engineer at Brightbook (June 2024 - October 2024)
 </summary>
- [Brightbook](https://brightbook.io/) is an L&D platform with a TypeScript/React frontend and a PostgreSQL/Ruby on Rails backend using TDD principles.
-My work focused on improving the subscription and invoicing processes.
+<p>[Brightbook](https://brightbook.io/) is an L&D platform with a TypeScript/React frontend and a PostgreSQL/Ruby on Rails backend using TDD principles.
+My work focused on improving the subscription and invoicing processes.</p>
 </details>

 <details>